 Should the federal government be monitoring the length of your shower?
-The Obama administration has funded a study at the University of Tulsa with a $15,000 grant that would monitor showers in hotels and report back.
+The Obama administration funded a study at the University of Tulsa with a $15,000 grant that would monitor showers in hotels and report back.

 As the EPA says: “The proposed work aims to develop a novel low cost wireless device for monitoring water use from hotel guest room showers.
 This device will be designed to fit most new and existing hotel shower fixtures and will wirelessly transmit hotel guest water usage data to a central hotel accounting system.”